princyiakov/princyiakov/README.md

 - 📫 You can reach me at princy.iakov@gmail.com

 ## Let me give you a quick tour if you are interested in my projects !
-🌟  Dayrize Health Check : Application to check the health of a data shared by user using Python.
-   - You can find the project [here](https://github.com/princyiakov/dayrize_health_check)
-   - LANGUAGE - Python
-   - CONTAINERISATION - Docker
-   - LIBRARIES IMPLEMENTED : pandas, streamlit, plotly

 🌟  Customer Conversion : The bank wants to explore ways of converting its liability customers to personal loan customers (while retaining them as depositors).
 A campaign that the bank ran last year for liability customers showed a conversion rate of over 9% success.
 This has encouraged the retail marketing department to devise campaigns with better target marketing to increase the success ratio with minimal budget.